-- 1. To kill any living embryos instantaneously, all hatchery waste must be treated by the mechanical apparatus mentioned in point II (1). - 2.
-However, the competent authority may permit the use of other scientifically recognized killing methods provided that they comply with the general provisions of Article 3.
+1. To kill any living embryos instantaneously, all hatchery waste must be treated by the mechanical apparatus mentioned in Part II provision 1.

+2. However, the Veterinary Services may permit the use of other scientifically recognised killing methods provided that they comply with the general provisions of regulation 3.